Platform of the Libertarian Party of Mecklenburg County

-The LPNC affirms and adopts the platform of the national Libertarian Party.
+The LPMeck affirms and adopts the platform of the national Libertarian Party.

-In all matters where the LPNC does not take a position in this platform, the party shall always be in favor of the position which grants the greatest freedom to the people while protecting individual rights, and which most limits the role of government.
+In all matters where the LPMeck does not take a position in this platform, the party affiliate shall always be in favor of the position which grants the greatest freedom to the people while protecting individual rights, and which most limits the role of government.